Kaizo1610/Internship-Reviewer-App/README.md

 Internship Reviewer Application (INTERNOVA)

 **2. Background of the problem**
-a) **Unstructured Feedback:** Interns often don’t receive consistent or organized feedback on their performance.
-b) **Poor Communication:** Interns lack clear channels to communicate with mentors or supervisors.
-c) **Inconsistent Evaluations:** Internship assessments vary widely, leading to unfair evaluations.
-d) **Tracking Progress:** It’s difficult for both interns and employers to track progress and achievements during the internship.
+i) **Unstructured Feedback:** Interns often don’t receive consistent or organized feedback on their performance. ii) **Poor Communication:** Interns lack clear channels to communicate with mentors or supervisors. iii) **Inconsistent Evaluations:** Internship assessments vary widely, leading to unfair evaluations. iv) **Tracking Progress:** It’s difficult for both interns and employers to track progress and achievements during the internship.

 **3. Purpose or objective**